-On 4 January 2019, the acquisition of PT Joyseed Berbagi Sukses was completed with the issuance of 326,389 fully paid ordinary shares at a nominated value of \$0.09 per share (AUD 29,375).
-The shares had been issued as Tranche 1 settlement of the acquisition.
+On 7 January 2020, the Company issued Tranche 5 acquisition shares in relation to the PT Joyseed Berbagi Sukses transaction.
+A total of 326,389 fully paid ordinary shares were issued at a deemed price of \$0.09 per share.